Explainer: How chip flaws Spectre, Meltdown work and what's next

 Affected chipmakers and large technology companies including Alphabet Inc’s (GOOGL.O) Google say they have not seen any malicious hackers use Meltdown or Spectre in attacks, but the vulnerabilities affect most modern computing devices.

-Security analysts have said that Meltdown, which only affects Intel Corp (INTC.O) chips, is easier to exploit because the program to steal passwords and other data can be hidden on a website.
+Security analysts have said that Meltdown, which affects Intel Corp (INTC.O) chips and one processor from SoftBank Group Corp’s (9984.T) ARM, is easier to exploit because the program to steal passwords and other data can be hidden on a website.

-Spectre, meanwhile, requires more direct access to the microchip, but affects central processing units from Intel, Advanced Micro Devices Inc (AMD.O) and SoftBank Group Corp’s (9984.T) ARM.
+Spectre, meanwhile, requires more direct access to the microchip, but affects central processing units from Intel, Advanced Micro Devices Inc (AMD.O) and ARM.

 How have chipmakers and technology companies responded?